Hundreds of thousands years of evolution. Hunting and gathering, eating real food.

 Taste is evolutionarily meant to be a compass towards nutrition.
 We need to protect it.
 We can’t trust our senses when it comes to food that has been created.

 Old genes.
 New food and competitive human stupidity.
 Which is going to win if we’re neglectful?

 For example, we have quite the taste for sugar, but it’s completely toxic.2

 Why do we like sugar then?
 Well we probably like sugar at all because plants that taste sweet are generally trying to signal that they’re not poisonous.

 However, in the environment our genes evolved, concentrated sugar did not exist.3 So there was no pressure for our genes to develop defenses against too much sugar, as it’s only been possible in the last blink of evolutionary history!

 We can’t trust our taste buds when they lead us to artificial foods.
-Our taste for sugar and other ‘artificial things-that-can-be-eaten’ is an accident, and it’s killing us!
+Our taste for sugar and other ‘artificial stuff-that-can-be-eaten’ is an accident, and it’s killing us!

 Don’t let yourself be manipulated by fake food and false happiness.4

 When I was 15, three years before writing this essay, I questioned the purpose of food, and I realized that my diet of oreos and salami sandwiches was not optimized.
 I came to the conclusion that the purpose of food was to make oneself as strong, energetic, and capable as possible.
 To nourish.